pgherveou/squid/README.md

 ## files Dependencies

-squid manage your file dependencies and only compile the necessary files. here is how you define dependencies for each supported file format
+squid manage your file dependencies and only compile the necessary files. here is how you define dependencies

 <table>
   <tr>